MrFarland/DM-Operations-Center/Module/abilities.md

 General athletic prowess when running, [jumping](jumping), [swimming](swimming), and [climbing](climbing).

 **Skill Checks**<br/>
-Use skill checks for situations like:
+Use athletics skill checks for situations like:
 - Attemping to [climb](climbing) a cliff or rope.
 - Trying to [jump](jumping) very high or far.
 - [Swimming](swimming) against a strong current.